 - Course areas may include Lower West Bolton, Upper West Bolton, Butchers Crag, and Prospect Rock.
 All of these are within a 30 minute to 1 hour drive from Burlington.
 Staying in the Waterbury/Stowe area is another good option.
 There are numerous lodging options in the area and several campgrounds.
 An excellent resource for investigating these climbing areas is the book/mobile app available HERE.

 Required Equipment: In the big picture, you will need sufficient gear for setting up at least one top-rope site in a variety of types of scenarios.
 More specifically, this includes:

-- Two or more 15+m static rope sections
+- One 30+m static or two or more 15+m static rope sections

 - Adequate mix of cordelettes (7mm), double, and single length slings